Xenorf/SPL_compiler/README.md

 <br />
 For example **78 - 5 -> a** will be compiled as **a = 73;**
 Also **WRITE( (26 - 7) )** will be compiled as **printf("%d",19);**
-It doesn't work with arithmetic expressions containing reals.
+It doesn't work with arithmetic expressions containing real numbers.

 ### Type coercion

 * Integers **can** be assigned to real numbers, it won't give any warning.
-* Reals **can** be assigned to integer but it will give a warning.
+* Reals **can** be assigned to an integer but it will give a warning.
 * Characters **can't** be assigned to anything else than character variables.
 * Arithmetic **can** be done between integers and reals.
 * Arithmetic **can** be done between characters, it's manipulate the ASCII values.